 So with all of these game issues abounding let fast forward to about a year ago.
 We start talking with some other folks who are interested in a game.
 Rob and I start looking into what we can do.
 We come to realize that the ME project we have worked on for years does not any real home.
 There are no signed papers by anyone to do anything.
 Strike three in a big way.
 So in about a span of a week or two we are talking to other parties about projects and ME has no home and a few issues under the hood.
 So in the midst of all of this we get a call from Erik (Matrix Honcho) asking if we would be interested in doing an update to FPG.
 After some discussions in-house and with Erik a project with paper and signatures and such.
 Flashpoint Germany 2: Red Storm is born.
 And then rebranded to Flashpoint Campaigns: Red Storm to properly cover the full intent of the game engine and what we want to do with it.

 So where is ME?
 On the shelf with a fair amount of art and data already to be used.
 It will need maps and historically accurate scenarios and OOBs.
 Some of this will be easier with a 4-5 man team and also a number of content creators who want to move things along.
 ME will also have the benefit of a 2.1 or 2.2 game engine with those problem routines sorted out and new capabilities added in.
 With the RS project I have a better source of OOBs and will use them for ME when the time comes.
 I don't really see any show stoppers as long as we stick to releasing modules set in decades.
 This will keep the flow of new material fairly consistent and avoid the massive burnout of trying to haul in 30+ years of stuff.

 So there is the "rest of the story" as Paul would say back in the day.
 Probably more then you wanted, but it was a fair question to ask what happened to the game.

 Time to get some dinner.

-13 Update is live!
+14 Update in the works!
 Everyone is working hard on Southern Storm!

 Website still in limbo